InformaticsMatters/squonk2-deck/README.rst

 `textual`_ framework to provide the user with a simple, text-based user interface modelled on the popular `k9s`_ Kubernetes monitor.

+It displays a summary of the environments, where: -

+- A green tick indicates that the authenticator service has issued a token for the service
+- The service version is displayed for those that are running
+- A **NO RESPONSE** banner is displayed for services that are not responding

 .. _k9s: https://k9scli.io
 .. _squonk2-python-client: https://github.com/InformaticsMatters/squonk2-python-client
 .. _textual: https://github.com/Textualize/textual